 A USI (Unique Student Identifier) is an individual education number for life.
-It also creates an online record of a student's Australian training achievements.
+It also creates an online record of a student's Australian training achievements that students can access.

 New or continuing students undertaking nationally recognised training, will need a USI in order to be enrolled to receive their qualification or statement of attainment.